How Hard is it to Become a Real Estate Agent?

 Is real estate school hard?

 A real estate education will be challenging, especially if you don’t have prior experience.
-The courses you take in a California real estate school are college-level, so there is a degree of difficulty, particularly for some students.
+The courses you take in a real estate school are college-level, so there is a degree of difficulty, particularly for some students.
 Because everyone is different, everyone will have different experiences.

 How long is real estate school?